shop3/polaris-common/README.md

 # Strapify Polaris Common

-Collection of Polaris components ready to use in your applications.
+Collection of Polaris components ready to use in applications.

 ## Installation